 But first thing's first.
-Below, you will find the link to download the first installment of the printable workbook that you will use as a guide throughout this 7-week journey.
+Below, you will find the link to download the first installment of the printable workbook.
+You will use this as a guide throughout your 7-week journey.
 Each week, there will be a new installment to download, so be sure you do that first thing!
 You can compile all the weeks as you go and watch your journey unfold.

 What is your current relationship with gratitude?

 The one thing all humans have in common is that each of us wants to be happy, says Brother David Steindl-Rast, a monk and interfaith scholar.
 And happiness, he suggests, is born from gratitude.
 An inspiring lesson in slowing down, looking where you're going, and above all, being grateful.